fredley/mirage/README.md

 To write posts, simply create Markdown files in the `posts` directory.
 To create pages (static pages like, e.g. `/about`), do the same in the pages directory.

+If there's a post or page you want to work on but not publish, put `_draft` on the end of its filename, for example `Draft Test_draft.md`.
+These files will not be compiled.

 ##Creating your site

 When you're ready to publish, run `./mirage compile`.
 This will create a `site` directory, the contents of which you can put wherever you like.
 You can check it out locally by just opening `index.html`.